davenza/PyBNesian/docs/source/api/graphs.rst

 A conditional graph is the underlying graph in a conditional Bayesian networks ([PGM]_, Section 5.6).
 In a conditional Bayesian network, only the normal nodes can have a conditional probability density, while the interface nodes are always observed.
 A conditional graph splits all the nodes in two subsets: normal nodes and interface nodes.
-In a conditional graph, the interface nodes can not have parents.
+In a conditional graph, the interface nodes cannot have parents.

 In a conditional graph, normal nodes can be returned with ``nodes()``, the interface nodes with ``interface_nodes()`` and the joint set of nodes with ``joint_nodes()``.
 Also, there are many other functions